SSoelvsten/bdd-benchmark/README.md

 for the last time.
 If two *.blif* files are given, then BDDs for both are constructed and every output net is compared for equality.

+The benchmark can be configured with the following options:

+- **`-f <path>`**

+  Path to a *.blif* file.
+You can find multiple inputs in the *benchmarks/picotrav* folder together with links to larger and more interesting inputs.

+  If used twice, the BDDs for both circuits' output gates are constructed and checked for logical equality.

+- **`-o <...>`** (default: *input*)

   BDD variables represent the value of inputs.
 Hence, a good variable ordering is important for a high performance.
 To this end, one can use various variable orderings derived from the given net.

   - `input`: Use the order in which they are declared in the input *.blif* file.

   - `df`/`depth-first`: Variables are ordered based on a depth-first traversal where non-input gates are recursed to first; thereby favouring deeper nodes.

   - `level`: Variables are ordered based on the deepest reference by another net.
     Ties are broken based on the declaration order in the input (`input`).

   - `level_df`: Similar to `level` but ties are broken based on the ordering in `df` rather than `input`.

   - `random`: A randomized ordering of variables.

-The *.blif* file(s) is given with the `-f` parameter and the variable order with `-o`.
-You can find multiple inputs in the *benchmarks/picotrav* folder together with links to larger and more interesting inputs.

 ```bash
 ./build/src/${LIB}_picotrav_${KIND} -f benchmarks/picotrav/not_a.blif -f benchmarks/picotrav/not_b.blif -o level_df